syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 here [Localization](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Localization_Forms-1564080177.zip).

 ### Add resx file in the Resources folder in pcl
-In PCL, you need to add the required resx files under the Resources folder and the filename should be Syncfusion.SfSchedule.Forms.LanguageCode.resx.
+You need to add the required resx files under the Resources folder in the PCL project and the filename should be Syncfusion.SfSchedule.Forms.LanguageCode.resx.

 Example: For French, Syncfusion.SfSchedule.Forms.fr.resx